luben/zstd-jni/README.md

 ---------------

 Zstd-jni is usable in Android applications by importing the sources in Android Studio.
 I guess using git submodules will also work.
+Import *src/main/java* rather than *src/main* as a whole: *src/main/java22* holds an alternative implementation of a few classes built on the Java 22 `java.lang.foreign` API, which the published jar ships under `META-INF/versions/22` for JDK 22+ runtimes only.
+It duplicates class names from *src/main/java* and does not compile on Android.

 Android archive (*zstd-jni.aar*) is also published on maven central that support Android 5.0 and above.
 You will need to add the repository in your